amplience/dc-demostore-core/docs/DeepDive.md

 ### Previewing (Site preview)

-When previewing and testing your personlized banner slot behavior, you must be in a FULL site preview, not just the slot preview.
+When previewing and testing your personlised banner slot behavior, you must be in a FULL site preview, not just the slot preview.

 To select a user segment click on the user icon in the top nav: